Hair loss prevention and post hair transplant care

 What are the options?

-We will be taking a look at three different options.
+We will be taking a look at three different options for hair loss prevention.

 Minoxidil needs to be applied for at least a few months before results, if any, start to become visible.
 For this product to remain effective you will need to keep applying it indefinitely, which means a lifelong commitment if you want to retain your hair.

-Finasteride (Propecia) – Unlike minoxidil, finasteride is a prescription medication which means you need to consult with a doctor first in order to receive it.
+Unlike minoxidil, finasteride is a prescription medication for hair loss prevention, which means you need to consult with a doctor first in order to receive it.
 Finasteride is a pill that needs to be taken daily and for you to hold on to the benefits it needs to be taken indefinitely.
 Meaning if you stop taking it, the effects will reverse and hair loss will continue.
 It can take up to three months of use to start seeing results from finasteride and patients are advised to always follow their doctor’s advice.

 When to start using it?

 If you are concerned about hair loss or if you have already started seeing signs of hair loss it could be a good time to start using medication.
 The best thing to do is to visit your doctor and discuss your options.
-In some cases the use of only minoxidil is necessary, in others perhaps only an oral medication.
-In other cases the doctor might advise you to use the liquid and oral medication together.
+In some cases the use of only minoxidil is necessary, and for some perhaps only an oral medication is needed.
+Sometimes, a doctor might advise you to use the liquid and oral medication together.
 In principle, any suitable person can start using hair loss medication if they are worried about going bald.

 Who can use it?